Ares-Developers/Ares-docs/restored/emp.rst

     + VehicleTypes and AircraftTypes: `ImmuneToEMP` defaults to no for VehicleTypes and AircraftTypes unless `Organic=yes` is set (in which case, `ImmuneToEMP` defaults to yes).
   Manually setting `ImmuneToEMP` always overrides the default.
 EMP immunity can also be granted via the new veteran/elite ability "EMPIMMUNE".
 Just set `VeteranAbilities=EMPIMMUNE` or `EliteAbilities=EMPIMMUNE` on the TechnoType.
 EMP immunity also respects `TypeImmune`, `AffectsAllies` and `AffectsEnemies` on the warhead.
-ImmuneToEMP=
 :[TechnoType]EMP.Modifier= (multiplier): If the EMP effect duration is positive it will be multiplied by this factor.
 You can create units that are more or less prone to the Electromagnetic Pulse.
   `EMP.Modifier` defaults to `100%`.
-EMP.Modifier=

 See Destroy Units by EMP to learn how to crash flying TechnoTypes.